 Projects funded by pupil premium will be aimed at accelerating progress, and moving children to at least age related expectations, in the core curriculum areas.
-We employ teachers to support Literacy, Numeracy and Phonics right across school.
+We employ teachers and support staff to support Literacy, Numeracy, Phonics and Speech and Language right across school.
 Projects will also be funded to support the emotional health and wellbeing of children, as we know that when this is right, academic progress is easier to achieve.